bevry-archive/buildr/README.md

 ## Configuration

-Buildr does not require any configuration by default, but if you would like to configure it you can create a `package.json` file which should can look something like this:
+Buildr does not require any configuration by default, but if you would like to configure it you can create a `package.json` file which can look something like this:

 ``` javascript
  {